sergeio/riddle-blog/readme.md

 <img src="images/n-over-2^n.svg" width="512" height="512">

-I am still delighted by the fact that the amount of girls on-average equals the amount of boys in that strange country that is unsuccessfully discriminating against girls.
-But now I feel like I kind of understand how it happens.
+I'm still delighted by the puzzle, though (because?) it remains counterintuitive.
+But I now feel like I kind of understand _how_ the girls' population catches up.
+And I added a couple more arcane spells to my collection.
+It's been a good week.

 Epilogue
 --------

 There's a lot we didn't cover here.
-Like why does the top-right corner have so much more unshaded space than previous visualizations?
+Why does the top-right corner have so much more unshaded space than previous visualizations?
 Does the answer to this question [depend](https://mathoverflow.net/a/17963) on the population of the country?
 What about the case where families have conceived girls, but hadn't gotten to a boy?
 (I'd say that the main reason mathematicians find this [riddle] so contentious is this detail).

-But sometimes we have to be content with what is, and not dwell on what isn't.
+Sometimes we have to be content with what is, and not dwell on what isn't.

 Thanks for reading!